Smart + Strong.

 is a registered trademark of CDM Publishing, LLC.

-The proposal allows pharmacies to dispense a first-time 30-day supply of the HIV prevention pill without a script.
+They would follow the lead of California, which allows pharmacies to dispense a 30-day supply of the HIV prevention pill without a script.

 You have been inactive for 60 minutes and will be logged out in .
 Any updates not saved will be lost.